SiCP: Simultaneous Individual and Cooperative Perception for 3D Object Detection in Connected and Automated Vehicles: Related Works

+While these solutions consider self-attention relations among all points in feature maps, making them computationally intensive, they are less focused on specific regions.
 Other models adopt diverse strategies for feature fusion from various perspectives.
 For instance, Where2comm~\cite{hu2022where2comm} introduces a spatial confidence map to capture the spatial diversity of perceptual data, effectively minimizing communication bandwidth.
-V2VNet~\cite{vnet} employs a variational image compression algorithm to compress features and utilizes the mean operation for feature aggregation.
-DiscoNet~\cite{li2021learning} employs a teacher-student distillation method that combines early and deep fusion techniques.
 Additionally, CoAlign~\cite{lu2023robust} introduces a novel hybrid collaboration framework designed to address pose errors.
 Furthermore, Camera-LiDAR frameworks enhance cooperative perception with camera support~\cite{xiang2023hm}.
 While these methods demonstrate excellence in cooperative perception, they often overlook the models' processing capabilities for individual tasks.
 In contrast, our proposed approach not only excels in cooperative perception but also ensures outstanding performance in individual perception.